ViLourenco/EasyWPAdminCustomizer/readme.txt

 == Frequently Asked Questions ==

-= Doesn't need, it's pretty easy to use it. =
+= Doesn't need, it's pretty easy to use it, trust in me! o/ =

 == Screenshots ==

-1. Divulga WEB do TSE em seu site.
+1. Options Page.

 == Changelog ==

-* Version Full
+* Version Full, but we'll more features in the future! o/

 == Upgrade Notice ==